 - Use the Theme.
 Every year, NCBA CLUSA chooses a theme to unite co-ops and credit unions in celebrating Co-op Month.
-Use the theme “Co-ops Commit: Diversity, Equity & Inclusion” in your promotions and social media communications to help spread the word.
+Use the theme “Build Back for Impact” in your promotions and social media communications to help spread the word.

 - Tell Your Story.
-Download our customizable Co-op Month Press Release / Newsletter Story for use in your food co-op’s newsletter, website or blog post, or as a press release promoting the shared impact of our food co-ops in the Northeast.
-Check out these examples from Member Co-op newsletters in 2018:
+Download our customizable Co-op Month Press Release / Newsletter/ ENews Story for use in your food co-op’s newsletter, website or blog post, or as a press release promoting the shared impact of our food co-ops in the Northeast.
+Check out these past examples from Member Co-op newsletters:

 - Tell Our Story.
 Share the story of our collective impact and power through our co-op federation, the Neighboring Food Co-op Association.
 Check out this example from Middlebury Natural Foods Co-op.

 - Co-op Month Images.
 Include the NFCA’s Co-op Month Logo in your co-op’s advertising, newsletters, flyers and other materials during October.